eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 ### Server starts without startup config
 `swdd~server-starts-without-startup-config~1`

-The Ankaios Server shall be able to start without startup configuration file.
+When the Ankaios server is started without a startup config, the server shall start with an empty current state.

 Rationale:
 The Ankaios Server can also start in the "empty startup state" and get the configuration subsequently from the CLI.